CoreHelpers/AzureStorageTable/README.md

 [![Build Status](https://github.com/CoreHelpers/AzureStorageTable/actions/workflows/ci-build.yml/badge.svg)](https://github.com/CoreHelpers/AzureStorageTable/actions/workflows/ci-build.yml)

+!
+NOTICE THIS IS A CUSTOM BUILD OF AzureStorageTable that contains the following additional features:
+* Multiple Types in the same table (Base objects)

 # AzureStorageTable
 This projects implements an abstraction for Azure Storage Tables to use POCOs because deriving every entity from ITableEntity or TableEntity looks like a step backwards.
 The current implementation is intended to be an